 Luna Vineyards is located just off the southern part of the Silverado Trail minutes from the northern part of the town of Napa.
 They are the first winery on the left hand side of Silverado as you drive north from Napa.
 Look for the building with the tower (by the way good views of the nearby vineyards from the top of this tower) and tiled roof; the winery is set back inside a walled courtyard which is where you park under either the nearby oak or olive trees.
 Visitors can taste inside at their bar or weather permitting, outside on the surrounding terrace.
 Luna is only one of several Napa wineries that open before 10am daily (930am).

-They offer two tastings, a General and a Reserve tasting.
-Luna makes a number of fairly high alcohol wines that do not taste “hot” including the amazing 2005 Reserve Sangiovese.
+They offer two tastings, General and Reserve.
+Luna makes a number of fairly high alcohol wines that do not taste “hot” including the amazing 2005 Luna Vineyards Reserve Sangiovese.
 It is a dark ruby color and is rich in fruit both in the bouquet and on the palate.
 The aromas open with pleasant mineralities and red berry fruit with a rich concentrated palate integrated with black cherry and spices.
 The mouth feel is luscious and soft with firm rounded tannins and a finish of unbelievable length.

 Fortunately the majority of fruit for this wine come from the same vineyard for every vintage since 1999 – helping build consistency into this wine.
 Another wine worth noting is their 2004 Howell Mountain Cabernet Sauvignon Reserve which is slightly blended with Cabernet Franc and Merlot.
 The nose is fruit driven (blackberry) with just a touch of chocolate to accompany followed by a palate that is rich yet smooth on the entry.
 The wine gains in complexity and intensity and ends with a finish that has very good structure with firm strong tannins.